 - Reward points are added to the Starbucks card every time they make a payment

-- The linked app can find the nearby stores, curate gifts based on stars gained, also order drinks ahead, update menus, and provide a lot more rewards
+- The linked app can find nearby stores, curate gifts based on stars gained and also order drinks ahead, update menus, and provide a lot more rewards

 Omnichannel doesn’t just mean catering experiences on different platforms, every simple nudge needs lots of personalization if the communication has to be smooth and something that connects.

 Below is how we strengthen brand omnichannel experiences: